 Responsive design has made sure that you don’t need to create a separate mobile-friendly site for your business.
 It has reduced the burden for all the developers and on top of that, you also don’t have to fear getting penalized by Google for having duplicate content as you have two different types of content on two separate websites.

-2. Omnichannel shopping experience
+2. Omnichannel Shopping Experience

 Omnichannel can also be read as a unified shopping experience.
-Now, this simply means that if you receive a promotional discount code on your account and by putting it to effect, you place some items in your shopping cart from your workplace’s PC but couldn’t complete the checkout process because of the tight schedule then you don’t you have to worry as you can complete the order placing even through your mobile after reaching home.
+Now, this means that if you receive a promotional discount code on your account and by putting it to effect, you place some items in your shopping cart from your workplace’s PC but can’t complete the checkout process because of the tight schedule then you don’t you have to worry as you can complete the order placing even through your mobile after reaching home.

 UX/UI, in recent times, have become vital in deciding the success of your website.
 UX/UI has become even more important than logo design and banner design in today’s world.
 If you are able to provide an attractive interface to the customers than you will lure even more of them to your website.
 Human factors that come in count while creating a UX/UI based interface are: